alusamuel/alu-shell/permissions/README.md

 [12-directory_permissions](./12-directory_permissions) - Create a script that creates a directory called my_dir with permissions 751 in the working directory.

 [13-change_group](./13-change_group) - Write a script that changes the group owner to school for the file hello

+[14-change_owner_and_group](./14-change_owner_and_group) - Write a script that changes the owner to vicent and the group owner to staff for all the files and directories in the working directory.